 Further, non-GAAP operating margin was 18.7%, expanding 590 bps from the prior-year quarter.

 Balance Sheet & Cash Flow

-During the first quarter, cash flow from operations was $5.4 million compared with $32.9 million in the last reported quarter.
+During the fourth quarter, cash flow from operations was $67.1 million compared with $67.5 million in the third quarter.

 How Have Estimates Been Moving Since Then?

-At this time, Advanced Energy has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Advanced Energy has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Advanced Energy has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Advanced Energy has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Advanced Energy Industries, Inc. (AEIS) : Free Stock Analysis Report